StephaneTrebel/the-good-docs-templates/tutorial/guide_tutorial.md

 ### About the "Next Steps" section

 Use this section to include links to other tutorials, such as tutorials that allow users to learn about related features.
 You can also include links to relevant resources, like articles, blogs, or videos.

+---

+> Explore other templates from [The Good Docs Project](https://thegooddocsproject.dev/).
+Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Tutorial%20guide) to give feedback on this template.